mnieber/skandha/README.md

 To allow SkandhaJS to introspect the container, you need to add the `className()` function to each facet class, so that Skandha knows the name of the facet.

-## Example: a Connector maps data onto each facet
+## Example: `mapDataToProps()` maps data onto each facet

 We've seen how facets are implemented, and how they can be added to a container in a way that allows us to create interactions between them.
 Since our container contains selection and filtering, we should only allow selection of todos that have not been filtered out.
 In other words, the list of selectable ids should be derived from the list of filtered todos.
-Moreover, we need to load the todos and set them as the inputs of the filtering facet.
-In this example, we show two containers (data and todos) and how to map data between them.
+In this example, we will see how we can create such a mapping from the filtering facet to the selection facet.
+Moreover, we will add code to load the todos and set them as the inputs of the filtering facet.

 ```
 // file: createContainer.ts
 import * from 'ramda' as R;
+import { mapDataToProps } from 'skandha';

-const connectContainer(ctr: any) {
+const connectContainer = (ctr: any) => {
   const data = {
     inputs: { todos: loadTodos() },
     outputs: { filteredTodoById: {} },